The Destroyer (novel series): Description

 The series' hero is Remo Williams, a Newark cop framed for a crime and sentenced to death.
 His death is faked by the government so he can be trained as an assassin for CURE, a secret organization set up by President Kennedy to defend the country by working outside the law.
 The head of CURE is Harold W. Smith, a man selected by the President not only for his brilliant mind but also because of his integrity.
 Smith is a former law instructor at Yale and served in the Office of Strategic Services during World War II.

 Remo's trainer and father figure is Chiun, a deadly assassin and the last Master of Sinanju.
 It has also emerged that Remo is the Avatar of Shiva, as prophesied in the legends of Sinanju.
 In 1985, a revision of The Assassin's Handbook was published as Inside Sinanju, a companion book to the series.
 This is narrated primarily in the first person, from Chiun's perspective.
 It covers anecdotes as well as information on the various villains and history of the series.

 The series' basic formula had taken shape by about the third book, but many elements have been introduced into later stories about the early days of Remo's training.
 In the first book, the word Sinanju is not used at all to describe the martial arts that Chiun teaches Remo.
 Zen, karate, aikido and judo are used instead.
 Remo has many trainers for other aspects of being an undercover operative; he is taught to use different types of firearms, and trained in close-quarters assassination.
 He smokes tobacco, drinks alcohol, and eats red meat, all activities that would later prove harmful or impossible as his body was changed by the harsh Sinanju training regimen.
 Remo uses a gun to shoot somebody, although it is only to wound, and all his actual kills are hand-to-hand.
 He does make a conscious choice not to use weapons, after a fight in which he kills a man who had been pointing a gun at him.
 He realizes that Chiun never carried a gun and is over 70, whereas MacCleary, who had told him to always carry a gun, is dead.
 The retelling of Remo's origin in the story "The Day Remo Died" in The Assassin's Handbook and in The Destroyer #120-121 and #128 resolve later developments more fully with his origins.

 Villains

 Remo and Chiun have encountered a number of colorful villains, both human and superhuman.
-Their foes have run the gamut of pulp fiction, from mobsters to mad scientists to satires of famous real people.
+Their foes have run the gamut of pulp fiction, from mobsters to mad scientists to corporate overlords to cult leaders to foreign agents to rival assassin houses to satires of famous real people (mainly politicians and celebrities).
 Notable examples include: